leiwh/PyFRS/README.md

 - `epsilon_e`    Fraction of the shock energy into electrons
 - `epsilon_B`    Fraction of the shock energy in magnetic field

-Examples for reverse-shock (`rs.py`) are still in preparation, will be release soon.
+Examples for reverse-shock (`rs.py`) are still in preparation, will be released soon.

 # References
 Lei, W.-H., Yuan, Q., Zhang, B., & Wang, D. 2016, ApJ, 816, 20